Later prenatal checkups

 - Call (800) 311-BABY (800-311-2229).
 This toll-free number connects you to your local health department.

 Last reviewed May 2011

-See also: First prenatal care checkup, Routine prenatal tests
+See also: First prenatal care checkup, Levels of medical care during pregnancy, Routine prenatal tests

 Frequently Asked Questions